Middlebury Community Players Present THE 25TH ANNUAL PUTNAM COUNTY SPELLING BEE

 Middle school.
 It's awkward.
 A few years ago these students were nose-picking, butt-scratching bundles of sweetness.
 A few years from now they will register to vote.

 Broadway loves to weaves stories from this kind of stuff, and audiences everywhere have fallen in love with The 25th Annual Putnam County Spelling Bee.
-Middlebury Community Players will stage this Tony Award-winning musical at Middlebury's Town Hall Theater April 25-28 and May 2-5.
+Middlebury Community Players will stage this Tony Award-winning musical at Middlebury's Town Hall Theater May 2-5.

 The premise is brilliant: Cast young adults to play middle schoolers competing in a spelling bee.
 Add some adult characters with "issues."
 Layer in sophisticated but contagious music.
 Then-every single show-invite a few audience members onstage, cross your fingers, and hope the cast can keep everything under control.